google/lisp-koans/README.md

 ### Watching the Koans

-On Linux systems, the shell script `meditate.sh` can be used to automatically 'contemplate.lsp', providing immediate feedback on changes to the koans.
-From a terminal, change into the lisp-koans:
+On Linux systems, the shell script `meditate.sh` can be used to automatically evaluate 'contemplate.lsp' whenever the koan files are modified, providing immediate feedback on changes to the koans.
+From a
+terminal:

     $ cd lisp-koans
     $ sh meditate.sh